gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 Common Name (eg, fully qualified host name) []:devices.abc.com
 ```

 The `days` parameter is set to expire in a year.
-The `Common Name` attribute should be some URI, it does not need to exist.

 ### Generate and Sign the Device Certificate